 A sample on a piece of silicon “litmus paper” containing up to 100,000 different desired DNA sequences is applied to the surface of the chip, and the DNA sequences of the sample that match the sequences on the chip are detected.
 This allows specific DNA sequences to be determined in patients.

-The 65-kilohertz tuned RF receiver accepts telemetry from Sigenics’ implanted devices.
-It is an amplifier that receives 60kHz “Band1″ telemetry from low-frequency backscatter devices.
+Designed specifically to support Sigenics’ biotelemetry research, this 65-kilohertz tuned RF receiver chip accepts backscatter telemetry from Sigenics’ implanted devices.
 Applications include implantable EMG sensors, wireless EKGs, and passive or active RFID tag read front ends.